Goldfish breeding is a natural progression after you have kept Goldfish successfully for a while.

 Although you can get a great deal of pleasure raising Goldfish you have purchased, this doesn’t compare with the satisfaction of spawning them yourself and raising the very best fry through to adulthood.

 If you have some particularly nice specimens they will need to be replaced one day.
 On the other side of the coin, after reading about the ideal standards for your Goldfish variety, you may now realize yours aren’t of a very high quality.
-Unless you purchase your fish directly from a breeder, those that survive the journey to a pet shop are never going to be high quality (unless you are very lucky).
+Unless you purchase your fish directly from a breeder, those that are commercially raised for sale in pet shops are never going to be high quality (unless you are very lucky).

 If you can, purchase your Goldfish from establishments that specialize in selling Goldfish and tropical fish.
 These shops know far more than the average pet shop.